Professional Resume/CV

 Education

-The George Washington University September 2018-Present
+The George Washington University September 2018-May 2025

-PhD Candidate, Medical Anthropology, Columbian College of Arts and Sciences Washington DC
+PhD, Medical Anthropology, Columbian College of Arts and Sciences Washington DC

 Dissertation Title: Caring through Crisis: Empowerment, Survival and Recovery in South Africa’s Gender-Based Violence Emergency